• Skip to primary navigation

 Avocado.
 I recommend using a very ripe avocado as it will blend easier.
 If you don't like avocado, check out my chocolate tofu tart.

-Semi-sweetened dark chocolate helps set the avocado chocolate mousse filling.
+Semi-sweetened dark chocolate helps set the avocado chocolate mousse filling and unsweetened cocoa powder for a richer chocolate flavor.

 Maple syrup to sweeten the avocado chocolate mousse.
 Alternatively, you can use another liquid sweetener, more coconut sugar or another granulated sweetener.